INiKkEI/led-cube/docs/project-archtecture.md

 ### 3.3 V generation
 The ESP32 receives 3.3 V from its own onboard 5 V to 3.3 V regulator or converter.
 Because of this, the controller PCB does not currently require a separate dedicated 3.3 V regulator stage for the ESP32.

-### Protection and conditioning
+### Power conditioning
+The 5 V input stage is intentionally simple and does not include extra protection parts such as fuses or TVS devices in Version 1.
+Power conditioning is limited to bulk capacitance and local decoupling.

-The exact schematic implementation is still part of later work, but the architecture assumes:
+The architecture assumes:
 - USB-C used as a 5 V input connector
-- basic input protection and filtering
 - bulk capacitance near the power entry
 - local decoupling near controller and driver sections